input-output-hk/Certification-working-group/CIP - CTI/CIP-Cardano-Threat-Intelligence.md

 **Cardano Development Teams**: CTI plays a crucial role in supporting Cardano's development teams.
 By providing valuable intelligence on vulnerabilities and weaknesses, CTI helps inform the development process and encourages the integration of security measures from the early stages.
 Development teams can use CTI to prioritize security enhancements, address identified issues, and ensure the overall integrity and resilience of Cardano's codebase.

-**Cardano Community**: The wider Cardano community benefits from CTI by having access to up-to-date information on potential threats and vulnerabilities.
-Community members can contribute to CTI by reporting new findings, sharing insights, and collaborating with the CTI management team.
-CTI empowers community members to actively participate in maintaining the security of the Cardano network and fosters a sense of shared responsibility among stakeholders.
+**Cardano Community**: The Cardano Community also benefits indirectly through improved development processes and enhanced security of the DApps they interact with.
+By leveraging CTI, the community gains access to up-to-date information about potential threats and vulnerabilities.
+This allows community members to contribute by reporting new findings, sharing insights, and collaborating with the CTI Watchdogs.
+By actively participating in CTI, the Cardano community plays a crucial role in maintaining the overall security of the network.
+This fosters a sense of shared responsibility among stakeholders and strengthens the security of the DApps utilized by the community.

 **Exchanges and Wallet Providers**: CTI is of significant importance to exchanges and wallet providers that support Cardano.
 By integrating CTI into their security practices, these stakeholders can enhance their risk assessment processes, strengthen their defenses against potential threats, and safeguard user assets and sensitive data.